Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/7-Exotic_Primitives/Exotic_Primitives_slides.md

 Common coins were used in consensus before blockchains were a thing.
 Dfinity based their consensus on this.
 But this needs a DKG, and it's unclear if a decentralized protocol can do those easily.

+A participant in a RingVRF could still only reveal _one_ random number.

 ---